navjeetdoad/Pokemon/README.md

 * Press 2 for Pass: switches your current Pokemon to the next available Pokemon that you possess.
 * Press 3 for Retreat: allows you to switch your current Pokemon for any of your other Pokemon

+The battle interface is displayed in the picture above.

 ![alt text](https://github.com/navjeetdoad/Pokemon/blob/master/battle.png)

-The battle interface is display in the picture above.
+If you defeat all of the enemies Pokemon, the games over and you've won!
+You've officially become the Pokemon Master! :)